cozy/cozy-libs/config/rsbuild-config-cozy-app/README.md

     }
   ```
 - Use a common alias like `@/` for `./src`.
 You can put it into your `tsconfig.json`

+## Development Advices

+- By default, it watches packages inside node_modules only if they are named `cozy-*`.

 ## Migrating from cozy-scripts